Kelmory/Unit-Mockup/readme.md

 ```

 ## Neo4j graph creation
 Start a python http server using `python -m http.server 8080` at the parent directory of JSON data files.
+Then in the Neo4j browser, execute the following command:

 ```cypher
 //Create graph - Degree